-Myriam is a wine and food enthusiast and she wants the wine tastings she organises to be super savory and tasty.
+Myriam of Loire Wine Tours is a wine and food enthusiast and she wants the wine tastings she organises to be super savory and tasty.
 That's why they always associate wine and food, mostly made from local products.
 Because she thinks that a good bottle of wine is always better enjoyed when tasted with quality food.
 And because she is eager to have visitors discover the great diversity of local delicacies produced in the Touraine region and in the Loire Valley.

 During your stay in this region, you will inevitably be able to taste and enjoy the delicious gourmet treats produced in the area.
-Here are a few specialties you will be able to try while taking part in one of the wine tours and/or wine tastings organised by Myriam.
+Here are a few local specialties you will be able to try while taking part in one of the wine tours and/or wine tastings organised by Myriam.

 Rillons are one of the most famous specialties in Tours and in the Touraine region.
 They consist in pieces of pork belly that are seasoned and cooked before they are stewed in pork fat for about two hours.
 Not very healthy, some will say!
 But rillons are so good when the tender pork meat melts in your mouth, leaving a smoky aftertaste once they have been swallowed.
 Note that rillons is always used in the plural, even though you may eat only one piece of meat!

 They can be sliced and fried for just a minute in a pan, then served on lettuce with toast and goat cheese melted in the oven - the best option being the local goat cheese called Sainte-Maure-de-Touraine.

 You'll find them in any good local charcuterie shop, in regular or small size, in which case they are called rillons cocktail and can be served warm or cold, at aperitif time.
 To try with a sparkling or dry Vouvray or Montlouis-sur-Loire or a light Loire red wine.